JB395/documents/README.md

 This light wallet runs in your Chrome browser as a browser extension.
 This wallet requires a Ledger device to use.

 How to install: https://ledger.zendesk.com/hc/en-us/articles/115003776913-How-to-install-and-use-Qtum-with-Ledger

+### Community Resources

+Make sure to check out these resources as well for more information and to keep up to date with all the latest news about Qtum.
+At least 1 developer is always around, so if you're developing on Qtum and need help, we'd love to welcome you to our community.

+*	/r/Qtum on Reddit
+*	Qtum Telegram Group
+*	@QtumOfficial on Twitter
+*	Qtum on Facebook
+*	Qtum Forum
+*	Qtum.org

+### Qtum Smart Contract Limitations

+*	EVM smart contracts can not receive coins from or send coins to any address type other than pay-to-pubkeyhash (starts with Q) addresses.
+This is due to a limitation in the EVM
+*	Contracts are not allowed to create contracts with an initial endowment of coins.
+The contract must first be created, and then be sent coins in a separate transaction.
+Humans are also not allowed to create contracts with an initial endowment of coins.
+*	Although all of the infrastructure is present, Qtum Core does not currently parse Solidity event data.
+You must parse this yourself using either searchlogs or -record-log-opcodes features.
+*	It is not possible to send a contract coins without also executing the contract.
+This is also the case of Ethereum.
+This was promised in earlier discussions and technically does work, but due to lack of time for testing this feature was disabled.
+We hope to reenable this feature with release of the x86 virtual machine in 2020.
+*	In Qtum there can be multiple addresses used to create a proof-of-stake block.
+However, the EVM can only see the first output using the coinbase operation in Solidity (this address is also the one registered for the continuous staker rewards after 500 blocks).

 ----------